SCIENCE IN NATURE EDUCATION PROGRAMS FOR PRE-K THROUGH GRADE 8

 POND STUDY: Explore Tom’s pond while learning how to collect, observe and identify the creatures that live in this habitat.
 Discover how these organisms find what they need to survive and escape predators in this unique environment.

 SEEDS ON THE MOVE: Seeds come in many shapes and sizes, all designed to help plants spread and find a suitable place to put down their roots and grow.
 Students will explore a variety of habitats in the sanctuary and investigate the wide variety of plant seeds.
 They will investigate how plants and animals aid in the movement of seeds.
 Students will then develop their own models for seeds in motion.

 FULL-DAY (4 HOUR) PROGRAMS: Offered at the Center at Glastonbury

 ANIMALS AND THEIR ENVIRONMENTS: Examples of how organisms use their adaptations are plentiful in Earle Park.
-While on their AdapTour, students will witness and identify adaptations of various organisms in their natural habitats, which will help them understand the relationship between the adaptations of an organism and the characteristics of their surrounding environment (climate, geology, hydrology, etc.).
-Students will learn how every trait of an organism is an adaptation for survival or reproduction and gain an appreciation for the importance of biodiversity for maintaining a healthy ecosystem.
+Students will witness and identify adaptations of various organisms in their natural habitats and develop an understanding of the relationship between the adaptations of an organism and the characteristics of its surrounding environment (climate, geology, hydrology, etc.).
+Students will learn how every trait of an organism is an adaptation for survival or reproduction and gain an appreciation of the importance of biodiversity for maintaining a healthy ecosystem.